NeuroForgeLabs/.github/profile/README.md

 • blockchain security
 • developer tooling

-If you want to contribute:
+If you'd like to contribute:

-1. Fork the repository
+1. Fork a repository
 2. Create a feature branch
 3. Open a Pull Request